 In these updates we report to you on the work that your student representatives and the SRC staff team have been doing to support you, represent you, and engage with you.
 We also let you know about upcoming projects and activities.

 At the base of the update are a list of contacts you can use to get in touch with us.
-Thank you for your time and we hope that next few weeks of Semester 1 are fun, safe and successful for you all.
+Thank you for your time and we hope as the nights draw in and deadlines approach that you’re all doing well and looking out for one another.
 Remember that the SRC are here to support and represent you so please do reach out if you need our help.

 Ella, Mia, Sam and Eva

 GUSRC Executive 21/22